Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 What Causes Bad Breath?

-• Neglecting your brushing and flossing.
-If you don't properly clean your teeth, gums and tongue, particles of food and bacteria left in the mouth can cause an unpleasant odor.
+- Poor oral hygiene.
+If you don't properly clean your teeth, gums and tongue, particles of food and bacteria left in your mouth can irritate the gums and cause an unpleasant odor.

-• Dry mouth.
+- Dry mouth.
 Saliva is necessary to cleanse the mouth and remove odor-causing particles.
-A condition called xerostomia (dry mouth) occurs when the flow of saliva is decreased and can cause bad breath.
+A condition called xerostomia (dry mouth) occurs when the flow of saliva is decreased and can result in bad breath.
+Some of the causes of dry mouth include: certain medications, salivary gland problems, cancer therapy, tobacco use or heavy use of e-cigarettes/vaping.

-• Tobacco.
-Smoking and the use of smokeless tobacco not only cause bad breath, but can also stain your teeth, irritate your gums and reduce your ability to taste foods.
-In addition, smoking and the use of smokeless tobacco increase the risk of oral cancer.
+- Tobacco.
+Smoking and the use of smokeless tobacco not only cause bad breath, but can also stain your teeth, irritate your gums, and reduce your ability to taste foods.
+In addition, smoking, the use of smokeless tobacco products and/or e-cigarettes/vaping also increases the risk of oral cancer.

 Do I Need To Use a Mouthwash or Rinse?

-Mouth rinses should not be swallowed.
-Be sure to follow the instructions on the bottle.
+When using these products, be sure to follow the instructions on the bottle.
+They should not be swallowed.
 If you find that you are constantly using a mouth rinse to mask odor, see your dentist.

 Other Solutions

-Besides keeping your teeth, gums and tongue clean and healthy, these are some other remedies that may help cure the problem of bad breath.
+Besides keeping your teeth, gums and tongue clean and healthy, here are some other remedies that may help successfully treat bad breath.

-• Quit smoking!
+- Quit smoking, using smokeless tobacco and/or e-cigarettes/vaping.
 Kicking the habit will go a long way in improving bad breath and your overall health.

-• If you are experiencing problems with dry mouth, your dentist may prescribe artificial saliva.
-Other possible remedies for dry mouth include sucking on a piece of sugarless candy to increase salivary flow and increasing your fluid intake.
+- If you are experiencing problems with dry mouth, your dentist or physician may prescribe artificial saliva.
+Other possible ways to relieve dry mouth symptoms include increasing your salivary flow by sucking on ice chips or sugar free candy, or chewing sugar free gum.
+In addition, you can try sipping on water during the day and increasing your fluid intake at meals.

 Good Dental Habits Can Banish Bad Breath